utomm/utomm.github.io/_pages/about.md

 <strong><span class='show_paper_citations' data=''></span></strong>
 - Make quadrupedal robot able to dribble and kick soccer ball using only ego-vision camera and onboard sensors.
-- Transfer the skill from Sim to Real by distilling a Feedback based Motion Prior Generator into an implicit Policy Network learned from Massively Parallel Deep Reinforcement Learning process.
+- Transfer the skill from Sim to Real by using a virtual Feedback Controller to guide the Deep Reinforcement Learning process of a implicit Policy Network from Massively Parallel Simulation.
 </div>
 </div>